-A type of deployment task that integrates with a release vault, such as Dimensions Deployment CM or ChangeMan ZMF, for secure deployment of deployment units.
-For example, Dimensions CM vault deployment tasks move baselines securely to environments.
+A type of deployment task that integrates with a release vault, such as Dimensions CM or ChangeMan ZMF, for secure deployment of deployment units.
+For example, that define an organization's tracking process.

+Dimensions CM vault deployment tasks move baselines securely to environments.